coleenquadros/configuration/docs/app-sre/design-docs/saas-namespace-selector.md

         field: field-name
 ```

+* `provider`: Optional attribute to select the target type.
+The default is `static` for static targets and `dynamic` for the new dynamic targets.
 * `namespace` and `namespaceSelector` are mutually exclusive.
 Only one of them can be defined.
 * `namespaceSelector.jsonPathSelectors`: The `jsonPathSelectors.include` and `jsonPathSelectors.exclude` are evaluated
   against all App-Interface namespaces.
 The `include` queries are evaluated first, and the namespaces from `exclude`